abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

     background: gray
     title: We work with all kinds of ambitious organisations
     subtitle: >-
-      We help ambitious public and private sector organisations, large and small, and we understand the very different challenges they face.
+      We help public and private sector organisations, large and small, and we understand the very different challenges they face.
 Wherever we work, we bring our deep expertise to help in your specific context.
     pricing_plans:
       - title: Enterprise
         subtitle: ''